stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Evocation/index.md

 You touch one object that is no larger than 10 feet in any dimension.
 Until the spell ends, the object sheds bright light in a 20-foot radius and dim light for an additional 20 feet.
 The light can be colored as you like.
 Completely covering the object with something opaque blocks the light.
 The spell ends if you cast it again or dismiss it as an action.

-If you target an object held or worn by a hostile creature, you must hit with a evocation attack roll vs that creature's Dexterity defence.
+If you target an object held or worn by a hostile creature, you must hit with an evocation attack roll vs that creature's Dexterity defence.
 Otherwise the creature avoids the spell.

 You can create a permanent light by casting this spell on the same object every day for one year.